LDVal/HouseholdMerging/README.md

-This folder contains the main subroutines needed to reproduce the results of our manuscript.
+This folder contains the main subroutines needed to reproduce the results of our manuscript, as well as the Supplementary Material.